Weather-Station-Software/live-weather-station/readme.txt

 You can report bugs and suggest ideas via the [support section](https://wordpress.org/support/plugin/live-weather-station) of this plugin page.

 == Changelog ==

+= 2.4.1 =

+Release date: March 14th, 2016

+* Improvement: an error window now shows the reason when it's not possible to generate a shortcode (mostly for OpenWeatherMap errors).
+* Improvement: `readme.txt`.
+* Bug fix: unable to generate shortcodes when OpenWeatherMap servers sends empty responses.
+* Bug fix: unable to connect a Netatmo account with a password containing quotes, double-quotes or backslashes.
+* Bug fix: station names containing html special characters, quotes, double-quotes or backslashes are not correctly displayed in widgets and admin panel.

 = 2.4.0 =